Ruth C. Duck

-Ruth Carolyn Duck (born November 21, 1947) is an ordained pastor in the United Church of Christ, a liturgical theologian and retired professor of worship who taught for 27 years at Garrett-Evangelical Theological Seminary in Evanston, Illinois.
-Duck is best known for her work as a composer, writer and adaptor of hymns.
+Ruth Carolyn Duck (November 21, 1947 – December 26, 2024) was an ordained pastor in the United Church of Christ, a liturgical theologian and professor of worship who taught for 27 years at Garrett-Evangelical Theological Seminary in Evanston, Illinois.
+Duck was best known for her work as a composer, writer and adaptor of hymns.
 In 1973, she was part of the committee at the Ecumenical Women's Center of Chicago that produced Because We Are One People, the first 20th century collection of original and adapted hymns that promoted the use of “non-sexist language”.
-Since that time, Duck has written over 150 hymns, edited three books of sources for worship services and written on the topic of Trinitarian theology, all with an eye toward facilitating the use of gender inclusive language in the context of Christian worship.
-She is a leading, contemporary champion for and developer of inclusive language worship sources.
+Duck wrote over 150 hymns, edited three books of sources for worship services and wrote on the topic of Trinitarian theology, all with an eye toward facilitating the use of gender inclusive language in the context of Christian worship.
+She was a leading champion for and developer of inclusive language worship sources.

 Early life and education

-Duck was born on November 21, 1947 in Washington D. C., to Jesse Thomas Duck and Louise Farmer Duck.
-She grew up in the Washington D.C., and Annapolis, Maryland area.
-At the age of 16, she moved with her family to Memphis, Tennessee where she was exposed to the ministry of Martin Luther King Jr. She received her Bachelor of Arts (B.A.) from Southwestern-at-Memphis University (now Rhodes College) in 1969, a Masters of Divinity (M.Div.) from Chicago Theological Seminary in 1973, a Masters of Arts (M.A.) from the University of Notre Dame in 1987 and a Doctor of Theology (Th.D.) degree in worship and theology from Boston University School of Theology in 1989.
+Duck was born on November 21, 1947, in Washington D. C., to Jesse Thomas Duck and Louise Farmer Duck.
+She grew up in the Washington D.C., and Annapolis, Maryland, areas.
+At the age of 16, she moved with her family to Memphis, Tennessee, where she was exposed to the ministry of Martin Luther King Jr. She received her Bachelor of Arts (B.A.) from Southwestern-at-Memphis University (now Rhodes College) in 1969, a Masters of Divinity (M.Div.) from Chicago Theological Seminary in 1973, a Masters of Arts (M.A.) from the University of Notre Dame in 1987 and a Doctor of Theology (Th.D.) degree in worship and theology from Boston University School of Theology in 1989.
 Her academic work focused on Christian education, liturgy and worship and the Trinitarian baptismal formula.